 Additionally, we recommend using Google Maps (Google Play link) to find COVID-19 testing centers and we highly recommend using a contact tracing app (available for both Google Play and iOS) if your region supports one.
 That’s the best we can do in terms of technology.
 Please wear a mask and stay at home unless absolutely necessary.
 Also, please ask your doctor if you have any COVID-19 symptoms.

 Price: Free / Up to $8.99

 AccuWeather is an above average weather app and a decent app for some folks.
 You can easily check things like the temperature, humidity, and potentially severe weather conditions.
-It also sends heat alerts, low humidity alerts, and other weather phenomenon that may apply to the chronically ill.
+It also sends heat alerts, low humidity alerts, and other weather phenomena that may apply to the chronically ill.
 Additionally, it shows you various pollens, dust, dander, mold, and other stuff in the air so you can manage your allergies if you have them.
-The weather can have a huge affect on health and this app is one of the better ones for it.
+The weather can have a huge effect on health and this app is one of the better ones for it.
 Plus, it has a single price instead of a subscription price, something that is popular with newer weather apps.

 CareZone is one of the newer medical apps out there.
 Consequently, it’s already one of the best.
-This app is an all-in-one style app that helps you manage you and your family’s medications and doctor’s instructions.
-Some of the features includes medication lists, the doses for those medications, and additional doctor instructions if needed.
+This app is an all-in-one style app that helps you manage your and your family’s medications and doctor’s instructions.
+Some of the features include medication lists, the doses for those medications, and additional doctor instructions if needed.
 It includes a calendar so you can create schedules, a journal to log any incidents that may be of use, and you can organize your doctor and pharmacy contacts.
 The app is completely free to use with no ads or in-app purchases.